 If you would like to know more about The Panoply as a shareholder, or potential shareholder, please contact us through our investor’s email address and we will put you in touch with one of our Executive Directors.

 The Panoply’s social purpose runs through the core of the company, with responsibility for it sitting at Board level.
-We have recently hired a Social Impact Manager who now reports to the CEO Neal Gandhi and works closely with Isabel Kelly one of the Non-Executive Directors.
+We hired a Social Impact Manager who now reports to the CEO Neal Gandhi and works closely with Isabel Kelly one of the Non-Executive Directors.
 This role is one of only a handful of employees at Group level which we believe indicates the importance placed by the Group on ensuring it makes a significant positive contribution to the communities in which it works.

 In brief, the Group will use its resources (including paid volunteer time and the Group’s technology and expertise) to improve lives, with a focus on diversity and inclusion, equality of opportunity, social mobility and talent development, and is intended to make a contribution to the UN’s Sustainable Development Goals 4, 5 & 10.

 The programmes have initially focused on workforce development: training and hiring a significant percentage of The Panoply’s workforce from groups of people who need help to realise their potential.

 Since September 2017, Neal has been a very active member of the Advisory Group for a post-Grenfell legacy project created by the Kensington & Chelsea Foundation, Get Into Tech: North Kensington.
 The project, in collaboration with Sky and REED, is providing tech training for survivors of the fire and others from the immediate surrounding area.
 The first cohort of students recently spent an afternoon at Manifesto understanding the work they do, and Neal is keen to give work opportunities to the cohort once they graduate in December.